hamiltune/MicrophoneStreamingInUnityWebGL/README.md

 2. Either check the "Create Source" checkbox in the editor on the WebGLMicStream Component or Add a WebGLAudioSource Component to an object.
 3. Place the WebGLAudioListener component the object who is "listening" i.e. (Camera)
 4. Play with settings (test with latency and buffer sizes)

+# Important Notes!!

+As of the current version, please put "worker.js" in the base directory where index.html resides.